Robpol86/robpol86.com/docs/vw_alltrack_2019.md

 ```{tags} alltrack, vehicle
 ```

-This page is a log book of all the modifications I've done to my 2019 Alltrack.
+This page ~~is a log book of all the modifications I've done~~ to my 2019 Alltrack.

+## New Entries

+I've changed my mind about this page.
+Instead I'm adding new entries in individual blog-like posts.
+I've listed all the new "blog" posts related to my Alltrack below:

+* TODO

 ## Jan &#39;22 MIB2 Developer Mode